 Money is not a client of any investment adviser featured on this page.
 The information provided on this page is for educational purposes only and is not intended as investment advice.
 Money does not offer advisory services.

-Because of this, many investors turn to the precious metal in an effort to protect their money.
-And those holding it in their portfolios were rewarded in December 2023 when the price of gold hit its all-time high, proving once again how valuable it is as a store of value.
+Because of this, many investors turn to the precious metal in an effort to protect their wealth.
+And those holding it in their portfolios were rewarded in October 2024 when the price of gold set an all-time high, proving once again how valuable it is as a store of value.

-What drives the price of gold can be confusing and conflicting.
-While other commodities are mostly driven by supply and demand, gold is often affected by the psychological effects of economic downturns.
-Understanding how this, and other factors, contribute to its price is important.
+But what drives the price of gold can be confusing and sometimes conflicting.
+While other commodities are mostly driven by supply and demand, gold is often affected by the psychological effects of economic downturns, monetary policies or currency valuations.
+Understanding how these, and other factors, contribute to its price is important.

 Read on to learn about the factors affecting the value of this precious metal and some considerations to make if you’re thinking about investing in gold.